NvC-DmN-CH/AutoVTF/README.md

 ## Program is often falsely detected as virus

-Most likely because of the file watcher functionality: The tool needs to be notified when an images updates inside the given directory.
+Most likely because of the file watcher functionality: The tool needs to be notified when an image inside the given directory gets updated.

 If you want to be sure that there is nothing malicious, take a look at the source code and compile it, and download/compile the external dependencies yourself.